 1) Fear of Pump and Dump: Which is odd, because these are MAS licensed investments.
 But of course, any experienced investor would be nervous (including myself) about a statistically improbable increase in value.

-2) Desire to Invest More: A first world problem on the surface, but the truth is that it is much easier for a Investment Specialist like myself to manage fear rather than greed.
+2) Desire to Invest More: A first world problem on the surface, but the truth is that it is much easier for a Investment Specialist to manage fear rather than greed.

 Fear can be addressed with expertise and risk management considerations.

 Greed, on the other hand, creates a conflict of interest that you didn't expect.
 Many clients cannot afford to get more greedy than the allocated Financial Planning so soon after the first one.
 There can be dire consequences in the medium term.

 But I could be making serious money from that in the short term, as a consultant.